Major Food Sources

 - Gradually cut down on the amount of salt you use.
 Your taste buds will adjust to less salt.

-- Substitute flavorful ingredients for salt in cooking, such as garlic, oregano, onion, lemon or lime juice, or other herbs, spices, and seasonings.
+- Substitute flavorful ingredients for salt in cooking, such as garlic, oregano, lemon or lime juice, or other herbs, spices, and seasonings.

 - Opt for fresh foods instead of processed foods.
 For example, select fresh or plain frozen vegetables and meats instead of those canned with salt.